-- i.
-Uncertainty of whether there will be development and commercial production of the Company's Royalty assets; - ii.
+- Uncertainty of whether there will be development and commercial production of the Company's Royalty assets; - ii.
 Uncertainty in advancing the Company's early-stage mineral property assets through earn-in agreements with counterparties; - iii.
 Uncertainty in the Company's ability to continue to receive milestone payments and other considerations through earn-in agreements; - iv.
 Uncertainty in the Company's ability to monetize its mineral property interests for cash and/or equity consideration and generating Royalties; - v.
 Uncertainty in the Company's ability to monetize equity considerations received as recorded in its marketable securities portfolio; - vi.
-Uncertainty relating to the underlying assumptions and estimates that the operators of the Company's Royalty assets made in their technical reports related to inferred mineral resources, resource and reserve estimates, metal pricing, mineability, marketability, operation and capital costs; - vii.
-Risks related to the Company's ability to acquire Royalty assets; - viii.
-Environmental and climate change risks; - ix.
-Political risks and uncertainties where the Company holds its mineral property and Royalties; - x.
-Risks related to the Company's ability to continue as a going concern that is dependent on its ability to obtain additional equity or debt financing to successfully advance its operations; - xi.
-Risks related to counterparties of earn-in agreements and other third parties which the Company depends on to advance its exploration activities; - xii.
-Risks related to macro economic factors and conditions; - xiii.
-Capital and operation costs, price, interest rates and foreign currency risks; - xiv.
-Technical risks and uncertainties related to drill results, geology, grade and continuity; - xv.
-Development and operating risks related to the Company's producing NSR royalty asset; - xvi.
-Environmental, permitting and regulatory risks related to obtaining necessary approvals required to explore, mine and develop the Company's mineral property interests; - xvii.
-Uncertainties related to changes in regulatory and compliance policies and associated costs; - xviii.
-Risks related to requirements, estimation, uncertainties, and costs related to reclamation activities on the Company's mineral property interests; - xix.
-Risks related to the Company's ability to acquire and maintain title to its mineral property interests;
+Uncertainty relating to the underlying assumptions and estimates that the operators of the Company's Royalty assets made in their technical reports related to inferred mineral resources, resource and reserve estimates, metal pricing, mineability, marketability, operation and capital costs: - vii.
+Uncertainty relating to the Company and its counterparties to satisfy their obligations in accordance with the agreements that they are party to; - viii.
+Risks related to the Company's dependence on receiving royalty and other payments from owners and operators of its Royalty assets; - ix.
+Risks related to the Company's ability to acquire accretive Royalty assets; - x.
+Environmental and climate change risks; - xi.
+Political risks and uncertainties where the Company holds its mineral property and Royalties; - xii.
+Risks related to enforcing civil judgements obtained in Canada or other jurisdictions; - xiii.
+Equity price risks associated with the company's holding of equity investments in other companies; - xiv.
+Risks associated with violations of anti-corruption and anti-bribery laws; - xv.
+Risks related to counterparties of earn-in agreements and other third parties which the Company depends on to advance its exploration activities; - xvi.
+Risks related to macro economic factors and conditions; - xvii.
+Capital and operation costs, price, interest rates and foreign currency risks; - xviii.
+Technical risks and uncertainties related to drill results, geology, grade and continuity; - xix.
+Development and operating risks related to the Company's producing NSR royalty asset; - xx.
+Environmental, permitting and regulatory risks related to obtaining necessary approvals required to explore, mine and develop the Company's mineral property interests; - xxi.
+Risks related to environmental, social and governance related issues; - xxii.
+Uncertainties related to changes in regulatory and compliance policies and associated costs;

-- xx.
-Increase competition in the mining industry and especially the royalty sector; - xxi.
-Uncertainty related to the Company's ability to maintain adequate internal controls over financial reporting; - xxii.
-Risks related to rising costs and shortage in skilled labour and supplies; - xxiii.
-Risks related to the Company's ability to attract and retain qualified management, technical personnel and consultants; and - xxiv.
-Uncertainties related to the impact of Covid-19 on the Company's operations.
+- xxiii.
+Risks related to requirements, estimation, uncertainties, and costs related to reclamation activities on the Company's mineral property interests; - xxiv.
+Risks related to the adequacy of internal control over financing reporting; - xxv.
+Risks related to information systems, security and cyber security; - xxvi.
+Risks related to the Company's ability to acquire and maintain title to its mineral property interests; - xxvii.
+Increase competition in the mining industry and especially the royalty sector; - xxviii.
+Uncertainty related to the Company's ability to maintain adequate internal controls over financial reporting; - xxix.
+Risks related to rising costs and shortage in skilled labour and supplies; - xxx.
+Risks associated with potential changes to mining legislation in Mexico; and - xxxi.
+Risks related to the Company's ability to attract and retain qualified management, technical personnel and consultants.